nikosath/thecosmicbang-tab-manager/README.md

 tabs.openMany(URLS, OPENING_DELAY);

 // Select the even positioned tabs.
-TabManager's instance is 0 index based.
+TabManager's instance uses a 0 base index.
 // So, we actually need to select the odd indices.
 // (evenTabs is a Array of Window objects) var evenTabs = tabs.filter(function (tab, idx) {